anaseto/gofrundis/README.md

-This program is in “alpha” stage, but command-line program under bin/frundis is already reasonably tested and should be quite stable, though.

 Description
 -----------

 The *frundis* language intends to be a semantic markup language with a simplified roff-like syntax, originally intended for supporting authoring of novels, but it can be used for more varied stuff.
-It relies on the exporting capabilities of the tool `frundis` to LaTeX, XHTML, EPUB (2 and 3) and markdown.
+It relies on the exporting capabilities of the tool `frundis` to LaTeX, XHTML, EPUB (2 and 3), markdown and groff mom.
+Only LaTeX, XHTML and EPUB output formats are considered mature.

 The language focuses on simplicity, using a few flexible built-in macros, and strives to provide good error messages, while allowing one to explicitly mess